 You won’t find the best restaurants, activities or sightseeing here.
 Rather, I’ll tell you

-- what are the supermarkets companies
+- what are the supermarket companies

 - which hostels I stayed into